ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Host Plants and Habitat Relative Abundance Today State Distribution and Locations Broods and Flight Time Outlook

 Bronze Copper was described in 1775 by the Dutch naturalist Pieter Cramer, from a female specimen now lost.
-But the original watercolor drawings of Cramer’s type specimen were recently re-examined by John Calhoun, who deduces from various sources that the specimen was collected by a Thomas James around 1766, probably in Brooklyn, New York, on Long Island--- a habitat which has since been lost to urban sprawl (Calhoun 2010b).
-Bronze Copper was formerly uncommon to rare in the vicinity of New York City, with many known records, but has not been seen there since 1982 (Glassberg 1993).
+But the original watercolor drawings of Cramer’s type specimen were recently re-examined by John Calhoun, who deduces that the specimen was collected by a Thomas James around 1766, probably in Brooklyn, New York, on Long Island--- a habitat long since lost to urban sprawl (Calhoun 2010b).
+Bronze Copper remained uncommon to rare in the vicinity of New York City through the early 20th century, but has not been seen in that region since 1982 (Glassberg 1993).

 Bronze Copper's Massachusetts history is as elusive as the butterfly itself.
-There is nothing about the Bronze Copper in Thaddeus W. Harris’ writings, and it is not on his list of insects collected around Boston in the 1820's.
+There is nothing about the Bronze Copper in Thaddeus W. Harris’ writings.
+It is not on his list of insects collected around Boston between 1820 and 1850, but he did have one 1851 specimen in his collection from Keene, N. H. ("List;" Index).
 Thoreau, who walked Bronze Copper’s present-day haunts in the Concord area in the 1850s, does not mention it, although he did comment on the American Copper.
 Scudder in 1862 terms the species “quite rare” in New England, and it is not on his 1872 list of those “known to occur in Essex County.”
 He thought it was found mostly to the south and west of New England.

-So to Scudder’s knowledge at the turn of the century, Bronze Copper had “never been taken east of the Connecticut valley” (1889: 980).
+To Scudder’s knowledge at the turn of the century, Bronze Copper had “never been taken east of the Connecticut valley” (1889: 980).
 This assessment is so at variance with the species’ distribution today that it raises fascinating questions: Did the Bronze Copper migrate eastward only during the 20th century?
-Could it possibly have been overlooked before 1900 in the well-studied Sudbury River valley, or did it arrive there since then?
-Is its presence today on Plum Island and other locations in Essex County, and in the Boston area, a fairly recent phenomenon?
+Could it possibly have been overlooked before 1900 around Boston, or in the well-studied Sudbury River valley before 1970?
+Is its presence today in these areas, and on Plum Island and other locations in Essex County, a fairly recent phenomenon?

-Interestingly, there are early twentieth-century reports from Essex County in northeastern Massachusetts.
+The next reports come in the early twentieth-century from along the coast in Essex County.
 In 1924 at Salisbury, near the New Hampshire border, a Bronze Copper was captured September 6 by A. P. Morse of the Peabody Museum in Salem; he believed it to be “the first example recorded from the county.”
 It was a female in perfect condition found on goldenrod at the edge of the salt marsh.
 A male was also seen, but not collected.
 At about the same time, Austin H. Clark (1925: 293-8) reported a specimen from a marshy spot in Essex, caught by his son, Austin B. J. Clark (9/1923 female specimen now at Boston University).
-In the 1970's, Bronze Copper was collected on Plum Island by Paul Z. Goldstein (8/26/1970 male and female specimens in the MCZ).
-It still occurs sparingly in Essex County today (see below).
+Fifty years later, in 1970, Bronze Copper was again collected on Plum Island by Paul Z. Goldstein (8/26/1970 male and female specimens in the MCZ), and the species still occurs sparingly in Essex County today (see below).

 Host Plants and Habitat

 Bronze Copper is a wet meadow species, frequenting “the springy margins of brooks” (Scudder 1889).
-It may well have benefited from pre-industrial agriculture in New England, in areas where light grazing or shifting cultivation kept wet meadows open, encouraging the growth of dock (which cows do not eat) and polygonums (Table 1).
+Floodplains along the Sudbury, Concord, Ipswich, and Connecticut rivers are typical habitats today in Massachusetts.
+Bronze Copper probably benefited from pre-industrial agriculture in New England, in areas where light grazing or shifting cultivation kept wet meadows open, encouraging the growth of dock (which cows do not eat) and polygonums (Table 1).
 But its rarity here historically makes this difficult to demonstrate.

-Bronze Copper’s native hosts are (or were) great water dock (Rumex orbiculatus), and swamp or water dock (Rumex verticillatus).
+Bronze Copper’s native host plants are great water dock (Rumex orbiculatus), and swamp or water dock (Rumex verticillatus).
 In Massachusetts, R. orbiculatus is native to and found in every county of the state except Franklin, and R. verticillatus is native to five counties, though today is quite rare and a threatened species (Sorrie and Somers, 1999; Magee and Ahles 1999).
 In Ohio, Bronze Coppers have been found and reared on R. orbiculatus (Iftner et al. 1992).

 Bronze Coppers are also reported to use native Polygonum amphibium [=coccinium] (Scott 1986) and Polygonum natans (MacLean 1990), Erect and Floating Water Smartweeds, both of which also occur throughout Massachusetts, as do other possible native and non-native hosts among the Polygonaceae (Magee & Ahles 1999; Sorrie and Somers 1999).
 The older literature is less definite about Polygonum use, but MacLean observed both larvae and pupae on P. natans in Minnesota.
 In Maine, P. deMaynadier has observed Bronze Coppers ovipositing on Polygonum amphibium in a large riverside sedge meadow in Passadumkeag Twp.; the plant species was confirmed by a botanist (pers. comm.
 9/14/2012).

 Bronze Copper’s main host today throughout its range is the widespread non-native weed curly dock (Rumex crispus)---another example of a native butterfly adopting a non-native host (See Table 3 "Switchers").
-Bronze Coppers have been photographed on curly dock in West Virginia (Allen 1997: Pl.
-33), and reared on it in the lab in Connecticut (O’Donnell et al. 2007) and in Massachusetts by M. Rainey, whose photo series at http://www.flickr.com/photos/mcrainey/sets/72157626689740307/ presents all stages of Bronze Copper's life cycle.
+Bronze Coppers have been photographed and reared on curly dock in Massachusetts by M. Rainey, whose photo series at http://www.flickr.com/photos/mcrainey/sets/72157626689740307/ presents all stages of Bronze Copper's life cycle.
+It has also been photographed on dock in West Virginia (Allen 1997: Pl.
+33), and reared on it in the lab in Connecticut (O’Donnell et al. 2007).

 As many authors have remarked, it is curious that Bronze Copper is thought to be rare or declining in the eastern United States, given the abundance of both curly dock and polygonums.
 There may be aspects of its biology and habitat needs which are not well understood, or climate warming might be having an adverse effect.